Tips from Marrakech Local guide:

 So yes it may sound a little old school, but it works really well:

-- Step2 : You follow the axis taken by your route according to the lanes that you have in front of you.
+- Step2 : You follow the road taken according to the lanes that you have in front of you.

 - Step3 : You adjust”(readjust) adjustement is done at first place by identifying start and end point” your trajectory according to what it is possible or not.
 Example:Your axis is north-south, you go north.
 Your first alley follows your axis: Perfect.
 The second lane goes west, you follow it.
 A third alley is presented, it is oriented “north-south”: Perfect.
 A fourth alley is presented, it is oriented to the east.Either you continue north and you will turn east later, or you turn immediately to find your original axis before returning north to the next.

 This is where the sense of direction is a sacred plus.

 - You lose the thread of your trajectory?
 No problem: Reach a remarkable building shown on your map and start again

 Marrakech is a child’s play.
 Do not sulk the pleasure of losing yourself and finding your way.